Yantai Shandong, China Travel Guide

 Keep contact details for your country's embassy in Beijing or nearest consulate (likely Qingdao/Shanghai).

-Always back up important documents (passport, visa, flight tickets) and store emergency contacts both physically and digitally.
+Always back up important documents (passport, visa, airline tickets) and store emergency contacts both physically and digitally.

-Search for documentaries focusing on the rich culinary traditions of Shandong.
+Search for documentaries concentrating on the diverse food traditions of Shandong.

 Explore films that showcase the unique growth of the city of Chinese coastal areas.